minqiaowang/oracle-sharded-database/migrate-to-sdb/migrate-to-sdb.md

 In this lab, you will perform the following steps:

-- Re-Design and create the demo schema.
+- Re-design and create the demo schema.
 - Verify the shard demo schema.

 - Migrate data to the sharded database.